lo10-2-1/petstore-api-doc/README.md

-# petstore-challenge
-Challenge for Bayes Esports Technical Writer position.

-This repository contains:

-1. Petstore API documentation
+# Petstore API documentation

+This little project is the user guide that describes how to work with [Swagger Petstore API](Swagger Petstore (https://petstore.swagger.io/)) as if it was a real product.

-2. Integration example written in Python
+Besides the actual user guide, I've also included the integration example written in Python in a separate file.